-The brakes on today's automobiles are still subject to wear, depending largely on operating conditions and driving habits ⇒ ♠.
-On vehicles which are driven mostly in stop-and-go city traffic or which are driven hard, the brake pads should be checked by your authorized Audi dealer more often than specified in the Maintenance & Warranty booklet.
+The brakes on today's automobiles are still subject to wear, depending largely on operating conditions and driving habits $\Rightarrow \triangle$ .
+On vehicles that are either driven mostly in stop-and-go city traffic or are driven hard, the brake pads should be checked by your authorized Audi dealer more often than specified in the Warranty & Maintenance booklet.
+Failure to have your brake pads inspected can result in reduced brake performance.